SkylarZhao6/EvernoteGuide/_posts/2012-12-25-Explore_functions.md

 Using special functions in EverNote to expand your experiences with the app.
 This second part will help you through 4 common goals:

 - Sharing your notes with another person
-- Inserting functions like Table, Divider and code blocks.
+- Inserting functions like Table, Divider and code blocks
 - Adding tags on your note for effecient filter search
-- Using the sort function to display your notebooks in order at your preference.
+- Using the sort function to display your notebooks in order at your preference

 <br>